 Played by Clive Standen

-Standen has created a strong foothold in Hollywood, starring on several critically acclaimed television series.
-He currently stars on History's breakout scripted series "Vikings" as Rollo, a fearsome warrior with a wild impulsive streak and brother of Ragnar.
+Standen has created a strong foothold in Hollywood, starring in several critically acclaimed television series.
+He currently stars in History's breakout scripted series "Vikings" as Rollo, a fearsome warrior with a wild impulsive streak and brother of Ragnar.

-In film, Standen most recently starred in "Everest," opposite Keira Knightley, Jake Gyllenhaal, Robin Wright and Josh Brolin, and in "Hammer of the Gods."
+Additional film credits include "Everest" opposite Keira Knightley, Jake Gyllenhaal, Robin Wright and Josh Brolin, and the 2013 feature "Hammer of the Gods."

 Trained as an actor at the National Youth Theatre, National Youth Music Theatre and London Academy of Dramatic Art, Standen appeared in theatrical roles at the Royal Albert Hall and Shakespeare's Globe Theatre, as well as in the critically acclaimed revival of Tom Stoppard's "The Invention of Love."

 Born on a British Army base in Northern Ireland, Standen moved to England at the age of 5.
 He discovered stunt work and sword fighting, and by his teens was working as part of a professional stunt team, mastering skills such as horse riding, jousting and swordplay.
 A keen martial artist, he also studied Muay Thai boxing and quickly became the undefeated national champion.
 He currently resides in London with his wife and three children.